Nozbe/WatermelonDB/docs/Components.md

 ### Advanced: observing sorted lists

-If you have a list that's dynamically sorted (e.g. sort comments by number of likes), use `Query.observeWithFields` to ensure the list is re-rendered when its order changes:
+If you have a list that's dynamically sorted (e.g. sort comments by number of likes), use `Query.observeWithColumns` to ensure the list is re-rendered when its order changes:

 ```jsx
 // This is a function that sorts an array of comments according to its `likes` field